OUIsolutions/AbsolutePosition/internal/readme.md

 #### Mod Operator
-With the mod operator:**%**  we can determine diferents behaviors based on current iteration of , allowing simulate flexbox behavior
+With the mod operator:**%**  we can determine diferents behaviors based on current iteration of the element, allowing simulate flexbox behavior,for example, if %3 means every time its a multiple of 3(0,3,6,9,12) , it will put that measures instead of default measures.

 #ref:mod.html